Q's & A's

 9. When do I pay the on-site cash payment?

-For Learn to Sail (Skippered or Cabin charter) guests, we collect these payments on Monday morning directly after the morning briefing.
-We are more than happy to accept this one off payment in Euros; it is generally easier for our guests and it gets turned into essentials immediately.
+For Learn to Sail (Skippered or Cabin charter) guests, we collect these payments on Sunday morning directly after the morning briefing.
+We are more than happy to accept this one-off payment in Euros; it is generally easier for our guests, and it gets turned into essentials immediately.

 10. How soon can we get onto the yacht?

-Sundays are always a busy day for our instructors, however, we try to ensure you are on your yacht as quickly as possible, this is usually around 5pm on the day of arrival.
+Saturdays are always a busy day for our instructors; however, we try to ensure you are on your yacht as quickly as possible, this is usually around 5pm on the day of arrival.

 11. Is there somewhere I can leave my luggage while I am waiting to embark?

-There is a safe area arranged for our guests to leave luggage at the Nidri Marine Shop located directly opposite our yachts if needed.
+There is a safe area arranged for our guests to leave luggage at the Skorpios office located directly opposite our yachts if needed.
 Please do not board the yachts until you have been advised to do so.
-The Nidri Marine Shop will also look after your luggage at the end of your holiday if you are in no rush to leave.
+The Skorpios office will also look after your luggage at the end of your holiday if you are in no rush to leave.

 12. Do I need to have experience for sailing?